tracim/tracim/frontend_app_file/README.md

 - Create a content of type file (in any space) using Tracim's frontend interface
 - In `src/debug.js`, change:
   - `content.content_id` to the id of the content you just created
-  - `content.workspace_id` to the id of the workspace you just created the content in
+  - `content.workspace_id` to the id of the space you just created the content in

 ___